Posted on November 29, 2016

 The ability to handle a recount of votes to ensure fair, accurate and genuinely democratic outcomes is widely recognized as a critical component of election administration.
 Trust in elections requires trust in the recount process and ongoing vigilance in lessons to be learned about how best to do recounts and how to determine what victory margins and post-elections audit results should trigger a recount.

-FairVote's April 2011 report by Rob Richie and Emily Hellman examines statewide election recount outcomes and practices in the United States, using data from the decade of elections taking place in the years 2000 to 2009 to determine how often they occur, how often they change outcomes, how much vote totals change and how these figures vary with the size of the electorate.
+FairVote's September 2016 report by Rob Richie and Haley Smith is an update to past recount reports examining statewide election recount outcomes and practices in the United States.
+Using data from the decade and a half of elections taking place between 2000 and 2015, we determine how often recounts occur, how often they change outcomes, how much vote totals change and how these figures vary with the size of the electorate.
 We conclude that:

-- Outcome reversals are even rarer: Over the 2000-2009 decade, recounts resulted in three reversals out of 11 consequential recounts, or one out of every 961 statewide elections.
+- Outcome reversals are even rarer: Over the 2000-2015 period, recounts resulted in three reversals out of 15 consequential recounts, or one out of every 1562 statewide elections.
 These reversals took place in the races for U.S. Senate in 2008 in Minnesota, auditor in 2006 in Vermont and governor in 2004 in Washington.

 - Margin shifts are smaller and recounts rarer in larger electorates: Recounts in elections with more voters altered the vote margin by lower percentages than recounts in elections with fewer voters.
-In the five cases in which the total votes cast were above two million, the margin shift was on average 0.016% of the vote (less than one for every 6,400 votes cast).
-In the eight cases in which the total votes cast were fewer than one million, the margin shift was on average 0.039% (less than one for every 2,500 votes cast).
-No recount took place in our three largest states.
+In the seven cases in which the total votes cast were above two million, the margin shift was on average 0.016% of the vote.
+In the eight cases in which the total votes cast were fewer than one million, the margin shift was on average 0.039%.
+No recounts took place in our three largest states.

 - Most states should revise their laws governing statewide recounts: Model state laws should establish clear post-election audit procedures and define a reasonable victory margin percentage for automatic, taxpayer-financed recounts.